-Table 28.15.
+Table 28.12.
 List of variables available in Groovy code

-variable class description availability event com.cloveretl.server.events.A bstractServerEvent every time task com.cloveretl.server.persister t.Task every time now java.util.Date current time every time parameters java.util.Properties Properties of a task every time user com.cloveretl.server. persistent.User Same as event.getUser() every time run com.cloveretl.server. persistent.RunRecord When the event is an instance of GraphServerEvent tracking com.cloveretl.server. worker.commons.persistent.T same as r ackigg(Grapk ingGraph() When the event is an instance of GraphServerEvent sandbox com.cloveretl.server. persistent.Sandbox same as run.getSandbox() When the event is an instance of GraphServerEvent schedule com.cloveretl.server. persistent.Schedule same as ((ScheduleServerEvent)event). getSchedule() When the event is an instance of ScheduleServerEvent servletContext javax.servlet.ServletContext every time cloverConfiguration com.cloveretl.server.spring.C Configuration to the state of the second sec every time serverFacade com.cloveretl.server.facade. api.ServerFacade The reference to the facade interface.
+Variable Class Description Availability event com.cloveretl.server.events.A bstractServerEvent every time task com.cloveretl.server.persister it.Task every time now java.util.Date current time every time parameters java.util.Properties Properties of a task every time user com.cloveretl.server. persistent.User Same as event.getUser() every time run com.cloveretl.server. persistent.RunRecord When the event is an instance of GraphServerEvent tracking com.cloveretl.server. worker.commons.persistent.T same as r ack.igg(Grapk ingGraph() When the event is an instance of GraphServerEvent sandbox com.cloveretl.server. persistent.Sandbox same as run.getSandbox() When the event is an instance of GraphServerEvent schedule com.cloveretl.server. persistent.Schedule same as ((ScheduleServerEvent)event). getSchedule() When the event is an instance of ScheduleServerEvent servletContext javax.servlet.ServletContext every time cloverConfiguration com.cloveretl.server.spring.C Gærfignfägionatiohues for CloverDX Server every time serverFacade com.cloveretl.server.facade. api.ServerFacade The reference to the facade interface.
 Useful for calling CloverDX Server core.
 WAR file contains JavaDoc of facade API and it is accessible on URL: http://host:port/ clover/javadoc/index.html every time sessionToken String A valid session token of the user who owns the event.
 It is useful for authorization to the facade interface. every time